usnistgov/MJPdes/README.md

 # MJPdes

-A discrete event simulation engine for multi-job production
+A discrete event simulation engine for mixed-model asynchronous serial production lines

+This software supports simulation of mixed-model and multi-job production systems.
-Multi-job production systems, a specialization of mixed-model production systems, are production systems where jobs of specified job types flow through all workcenters (machines) of the main line, but the processing time at each workcenter may differ according to the job's type.
+Multi-job production is a specialization of mixed-model production systems, are production systems where jobs of specified job types flow through all workcenters (machines) of the main line, but the processing time at each workcenter may differ according to the job's type.